Culture of South Africa: Music

-There is great diversity in music from South Africa.
-Many black musicians who sang in Afrikaans or English during apartheid have since begun to sing in traditional African languages, and have developed unique styles called Kwaito and Amapiano.
+There is considerable diversity in South African music.
+Many black musicians who sang in Afrikaans or English during apartheid have since begun singing in traditional African languages and have developed unique styles known as Kwaito and Amapiano.
 Of note is Brenda Fassie, who launched to fame with her song "Weekend Special", which was sung in English.
-More famous traditional musicians include Ladysmith Black Mambazo, while the Soweto String Quartet performs classic music with an African flavour.
-White and Coloured South African singers are historically influenced by European musical styles.
+More famous traditional musicians include Ladysmith Black Mambazo, while the Soweto String Quartet performs classical music with an African flavour.
+European musical styles historically influenced white and Coloured South African singers.

 South Africa has produced world-famous jazz musicians, notably Hugh Masekela, Jonas Gwangwa, Abdullah Ibrahim, Miriam Makeba, Jonathan Butler, Chris McGregor, and Sathima Bea Benjamin.
 Afrikaans music covers multiple genres, such as the contemporary Steve Hofmeyr and the punk rock band Fokofpolisiekar.
-Crossover artists such as Verity (internationally recognised for innovation in the music industry) and Johnny Clegg and his bands Juluka and Savuka have enjoyed various success underground, publicly, and abroad.
-Don Clarke who wrote Sanbonani, a local hit for PJ Powers, and Hotline in 1986 wrote much of the music for Leon Schuster's films including Till You're Free Again which he recorded for the film Frank and Fearless in 2018.
-Rap-rave group Die Antwoord have also found international success.
+Crossover artists such as Verity (internationally recognised for innovation in the music industry) and Johnny Clegg and his bands Juluka and Savuka have achieved success underground, in public, and abroad.
+Don Clarke wrote "Sanbonani", a local hit for PJ Powers and Hotline, in 1986, as well as much of the music for Leon Schuster's films, including "Till You're Free Again" for the 2018 film Frank and Fearless.
+The rap-rave group Die Antwoord has also achieved international success.

-The South African music scene includes Kwaito and Amapiano, new music genres that had developed in the mid-1980s and late 2010s, and have since developed to become a popular socio-economic form of representation among the populace.
-However, some argue that the political aspects of Kwaito have since diminished after Apartheid, and the relative interest in politics has become a very minor aspect of daily life.
-Others argue that in a sense, Kwaito is in fact a political force that shows activism in its apolitical actions.
+The South African music scene includes kwaito and amapiano, genres that emerged in the mid-1980s and late 2010s, respectively, and have since become popular socio-economic forms of representation among the populace.
+However, some argue that the political aspects of kwaito have since diminished since apartheid, and that political interest has become a minor aspect of daily life.
+Others say that, in a sense, kwaito is a political force that demonstrates activism through its ostensibly apolitical actions.

-Today, major corporations like Sony, BMG, and EMI have appeared on the South African scene to produce and distribute Kwaito music.
-Due to its popularity, as well as the general influence of DJs, who are among the top 5 most influential types of people within the country, Kwaito has taken over radio, television, and magazines.
+Today, major corporations such as Sony, BMG, and EMI have entered the South African market to produce and distribute kwaito music.
+Due to its popularity and the general influence of DJs, who are among the country's top 5 most influential figures, kwaito has taken over radio, television, and magazines.

-South African rock music is a very popular subculture, especially within the Johannesburg region.
+South African rock music is a popular subculture, particularly in the Johannesburg region.
 The alternative rock and metal band Seether gained international popularity in the early 2000s, with five of their albums achieving Gold or Platinum certification in the United States.
 Four other rock bands, KONGOS, Civil Twilight, Prime Circle, the Parlotones and have also achieved success abroad in the late 2000s.
 While metal bands such as Vulvodynia have achieved moderate success in the 2020s.